Rivian

 As part of the Diagnostic Content team, I focused on designing and standardizing the information architecture for technical service documentation.

-1. User-Centric Design: The core "users" of this content were Service Advisors and Technicians.
-I co-developed over 80 troubleshooting workflows (and trained on the "Quest Editor") to ensure they provided accurate, consistent, and scalable guidance.
+1. User-Centric Design: The core users of this content were Service Advisors and Technicians.
+I co-developed over 80 troubleshooting workflows to ensure they provided accurate, consistent, and scalable guidance.

 Outcomes & Impact